galgantar/standard-deviants/index.markdown

 <div class="flourish-embed flourish-chart" data-src="visualisation/26640283"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26640283/thumbnail" width="100%" alt="chart visualization" /></noscript></div>

+TODO: spider plot for which of the cluster (or perhaps subreddit) has the best metrics according to tha

 # Sentiment analysis

 We suspect that the sentiment plays a big role (TODO: Jane review/write better).
 Here is the general sentiment of communities: